Effective density matrix for vacua in asymptotically flat gravity: The Path Integral Measure

 The goal of this appendix is to construct the measure that satisfies Eq.~\eqref{measure-constraint}, which we reproduce here for convenience:

 First, we recall from Eqs.~\eqref{Lmax_identification} and \eqref{ortho-prod} that

 Now, the path integral measure in general can be written as

 where $a_1,a_2,c,\l$ are all currently unspecified dimensionless parameters that we will determine to ensure the UV divergences are renormalized.
-Notice that this implies by Eq.~\eqref{measure-normalization} that the gauge-invariant Dirac delta function involving $\CC$, which excludes the $\ell=0,1$ gauge modes, is then in terms of spherical harmonic modes
+This measure is manifestly invariant under supertranslations$/\mathbb R^4$ and the $SU(2)$ subgroup of $SL(2,\mathbb C)$ (it is an interesting question whether the form of this measure can be further fixed by imposing the full $SL(2,\mathbb C)$).
+Notice that Eq.~\eqref{ansatz} with Eq.~\eqref{measure-normalization} imply that the gauge-invariant Dirac delta function involving $\CC$, which excludes the $\ell=0,1$ gauge modes, is then in terms of spherical harmonic modes

 The constants $a_2$ and $\l$ in Eq.~\eqref{ansatz} renormalize $\CC$, whereas $a_1$ is associated to a counterterm action.
 Additionally, we divide by $\text{vol}({\mathbb R}^4)$ to account for the gauge symmetry given by Eq.~\eqref{gauge-freedom}.